toulbar2/toulbar2/docs/source/userdoc.rst

         given as \*.dec, \*.cov, or \*.order input files or using tree decomposition options such as -O. For a parallel version (UPDGVNS), use "mpirun -n [NbOfProcess] toulbar2 -vns problem.wcsp".
+        For doing large neighborhood search (LNS) instead of VNS, and bounded backtrack search instead of LDS, use e.g., "toulbar2 -vns -l: -bt=1000 -kmin=50 -kmax=50 -L=100 problem.wcsp", for exploring 100 random neighborhoods of size 50 variables with at most 1000 backtracks per neighborhood search.

 -vnsini=[integer]
         initial solution for VNS-like methods found: (-1) at random, (-2) min domain values, (-3) max domain values, (-4) first solution found by a complete method, (k=0 or more) tree search with k discrepancy max (-4 by default)